What Is Ecommerce?

-It seems like a growing number of business blogs have been talking about ecommerce, but what actually is ecommerce?
 Ecommerce, also known as electronic commerce, is a business model which involves transactions taking place on the internet.
-Stores that sell their products online are called ecommerce stores.
-For example, Amazon.com is one of the most popular stores in the ecommerce industry.
+Stores that sell their products online are ecommerce stores or businesses.
+For example, Amazon.com is one of the most popular online stores in the ecommerce industry.
 In this article you’ll learn the history of ecommerce, ecommerce statistics, platforms, popular ecommerce sites, and more.

 History of Ecommerce

 The foundation for ecommerce was created in 1979 by Michael Aldrich.
 He connected his television to a computer using his telephone line.
-While it was unlike ecommerce as we know it today, his idea sparked the idea for shopping without having to go to a physical store.
+While it was unlike ecommerce as we know it today, his idea sparked the idea of shopping without visiting a physical store.
 At the time, most people didn’t own computers.
 Bill Gates and Steve Jobs popularized computers for the average person.
 Bill Gates even said that his goal was to put “a computer on every desk and in every home.”
 Without computers, ecommerce would be remarkably different.

 In 1994, Jeff Bezos founded Amazon as an online store selling over one million different books at launch.
 Amazon would eventually go on to become the most popular online store for consumers to buy any type of products.